 10 Best Bikes for Kids Fully Reviewed

-The size of the bike you chose is important.
-Your child should be easily able to keep their feet on the ground when on the bike and they shouldn’t have a difficult time getting on the bike.
-When considering the size of your child’s bike, the IBF provides these guidelines:
+The The size you choose is important.
+Your child should be easily able to keep their feet on the ground and they shouldn’t have a difficult time getting on and off.
+When considering the size of the model, the IBF provides these guidelines:

 - Ages 4-5 will want a wheel size that is 12-14 inches, the child’s inseam will be 14-20 inches.
-A bike that has training wheels.
+A model with attached training wheels.

 - Age 6 years, the wheel diameter is 16 inches and the child’s inseam would be 18-21 inches.
-Many of the bikes in this category have coaster brakes and some may have hand brakes.
+Many in this category have coaster brakes and some may have hand brakes.

 - Ages 7-8 years will want a wheel diameter that is 20 inches and the child’s inseam should be about 22-25 inches.
 Bicycles in this range may have more than one speed and they will have hand brakes.

-When we reviewed the bikes for kids on the market today, we use specific metrics for our picks.
-In this guide, the bikes we chose included important information considered which were safety features, the frame, the breaking method, and the overall design.
+When we reviewed the options for kids on the market today, we use specific metrics for our picks.
+In this guide, the ones we chose included important information considered which were safety features, the frame, the breaking method, and the overall design.

 - KaZAM v2e